cathydutton/cathydutton.github.io/_portfolio/2017-05-05-i-want-to-fish-service.md

 <h2 class="heading">My role</h2>

-I was hired in 2016 as an interaction designer on the 'Buy a rod fishing licence' service.
-After the successful launch of the service into private beta I began to look at the end to end service for Anglers, taking on the responsibility of creating an as is service map to highlight user needs, organisational needs and pain points in the service.
+I was hired in 2016 as an interaction designer on the 'Buy a rod fishing licence' service, after the successful launch of the service into public beta I began to look at the end to end user journey for Anglers.
+As well as buying a rod licence Anglers are also required to comply with a set of complex bylaws and complete returns on any Salmon or Sea trout caught.

 During the project I was responsible for:

+* Mapping out the end to end user journey,  highlighting touchpoints with the EA, other agences and some of the main pain points
- * Working with the Fisheries department, Bailiffs, marketing team and anglers to get a clearer understanding of the service goals
+* Working with the fisheries department, bailiffs, marketing teams, call centre staff and anglers to get a clearer understanding of the as is service
- * Creating a service map to show the current end to end service, pain points and outcomes
- * Work towards a service methodology to help create a service vision and mission statement

 <section class="portfolio-images">
 <div class="portfolio-piece-wrapper-full">